 West Spruce Mountain is the highest summit of the southern half of the Sierra Prieta, hemming in the city of Prescott to the west.
-The range highpoint is the well-known Granite Mountain and its boulders, while the southern Prieta features more rounded, forest-covered summits.
-This is a mixed-use area, part of the Prescott National Forest, but containing pockets of private land and mountain towns.
+The range highpoint is the well-known Granite Mountain and its boulders, while the Southern Prieta ridge features more rounded, forest-covered summits.
+This is a mixed-use area, part of the Prescott National Forest, but containing pockets of private land and mountain communities.
 Roads of various quality cross the Prietas, as do many trails.
-This area seems to be more popular for mountain bikers.
+This area is quite a bit more popular for mountain bikers.

-The summit, West Spruce, is one of three humps of land nearly equal in height (and not obvious from below which is the highest point).
+The summit of West Spruce can be confusing to find, but it just above a trail.
+There are nearby summits that are close in height.
 A subsummit called Porter Peak directly east of West Spruce has an elevation of 7,040 feet, and another unnamed summit reaches 7,080 feet.
 West Spruce's summit is 7,160 feet, with a prominence of 1,160 feet.
-The three tops can easily be hiked in one loop using a combination of forest roads and a fine trail (Trail 264).
-Each of the summits require about 100 feet of off-trail bushwhacking, but there are no barriers otherwise.
 Depending on where you start, the loop hike covers about 2 miles round trip and 700 feet of total gain, including ups and downs and optional side-summits.
 It can be hiked all year.
 Snow collects here in winter and may close some roads, but does not necessarily shut out access.
 Thunderstorms occur in summer.